-Like many caring Malaysians, you may wonder at times if you or your organization could play a role in helping our government shape our students into confident and well-informed knowledge workers of tomorrow.
+Like many caring Malaysians, you may wonder at times if you or your organisation could play a role in helping our government shape our students into confident and well-informed knowledge workers of tomorrow.
 Improving education is everyone’s business.
+The New Straits Times (NST) is always striving to provide necessary support and create related activities towards improving the standard of English language among students.

 The New Straits Times English Development Programme welcomes the involvement of individuals or corporate citizens as our Partners in Education.
 This programme is one of the ways you can help the young Malaysians towards a holistic education.

-EDP is our genuine effort to bridge the urban-rural divide in English education.
-We provide students and teachers with the ‘living textbook’...the daily newspapers.
-This program includes the English Language workshop for students and teachers, special English test, quarterly newsletter and essay writing competition.
+The 3Es initiative is our genuine effort to bridge the urban-rural divide in English education.
+We provide students and teachers with the ‘living textbook’…the daily newspapers.

-Having access to EDP will not only help reinforced the curriculum, but will give students the opportunity to become more aware of and involved in the community and world around them.
+Having access to 3Es will not only help reinforce the curriculum, but will give students the opportunity to become more aware of and involved in the community and world around them

 How can you help?